-Using the international money transfer app PagoFX to pay for your wedding expenses removes those unnecessary costs.
+Using PagoFX to pay for your wedding expenses removes those unnecessary costs.
 You only pay a small fee on top of your exchange, rather than a commission and purchase fee, potentially saving thousands of pounds on your destination wedding.
 PagoFX is a transparent and effortless way for everyone to send money abroad at a lower price, backed by the security of a highly trusted bank like Santander.

-Download PagoFX for free on the App Store or Google Play, currently available in the UK only.
+Download PagoFX for free on the App Store or Google Play, currently available in the UK, Spain and Belgium.

 This article is provided as general information purposes only and is not intended to cover all aspects of the topic.
 We recommend that you take professional and specialised advice before taking, or refraining from, any action based on the content of this publication, as this article is not intended to constitute expert advice.
 We do not guarantee, explicitly or implicitly, that the content of this article is accurate, complete or up-to-date.
 The information in this article does not constitute legal, tax or other professional advice from PagoFX or its affiliates.